CrisLap/FriendlyFileOrganizer_PythonandNumpyProject/README.md

-Depending on the type, move them to its subfolder (if it does not exist, create it automatically) print the file info and store it in a recap.csv file the script launched must move new files, not just the sample ones, updating the subfolders and the recap file
+Depending on the type, move them to its subfolder (if it does not exist, create it automatically) print the file info and store it in a recap.csv file The script launched must move new files, not just the sample ones, updating the subfolders and the recap file
 ## Step 2
 Insert the script you created into a small executable (call it addfile.py and place it in this folder, next to the notebook) with a command line interface (CLI).